mackey123/The-Scottish-Highlands2/README.md

 - Markdown

 ## Testing
-For my testing I used the W3C validator the html in my projectand for javascript I used Jsint and finally Jigsaw for my CSS.
+For my testing I used the W3C validator the html in my project and for javascript I used Jshint and finally Jigsaw for my CSS.

 ## To test my code I did it in the following way

-- I ran the code through the 3 diffrent validators for each of  my three languages.
+- I ran the code through the three different validators for each of my three languages.

 i.
 I would copy sections of code so as not to do a whole page and fix any problems within the section first.